mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The cluster to spinward-coreward, which includes the Cadion system itself, contains the rimward spur of the Sylean Main.
-Not all traders who ply the main come all the way to Cadion before turning back to Capital but those who do have the option of continuing onward to the densely populated Shardi Cluster in neighboring Dagudashaag.
-Naasirka has recently made Reel a regional R&D and manufacturing hub, which has made the long journey to the spur worthwhile for merchants who want to obtain the megacorporation’s popular high- tech products.
+Not all traders who ply the main come all the way to Cadion before turning back to [[Capital]] but those who do have the option of continuing onward to the densely populated Shardi Cluster in neighboring Dagudashaag.
+Naasirka has recently made Reel a regional R&D and manufacturing hub, which has made the long journey to the spur worthwhile for merchants who want to obtain the megacorporation's popular high- tech products.

 The spinward-rimward (lower left) corner of Cadion also